mateori0s/api-users-wallets/README.md

 # Users and Wallets API

-A backend API built with Express.js, TypeScript, TypeORM, and PostgreSQL for managing users and their cryptocurrency wallets.
+A backend API built with Express.js, TypeScript and PostgreSQL for managing users and their cryptocurrency wallets.

 ## Features